Goldfrapp: 2013–2014: Tales of Us

-2015–present: Silver Eye
+2015–2018: Silver Eye

 In July 2015, Alison Goldfrapp announced on Twitter that the group had returned to the studio to work on music for the forthcoming seventh album, but as far as a release date she could only state it would be "sometime in 2017". in December 2016 Goldfrapp posted on their Instagram page the covers of their first six studio albums.
 On 23 December 2016 Goldfrapp posted an image of two topless figures holding each other's heads, with bleached blonde hair covering their faces, and a black substance slicked across their forearms, along with the hashtag #goldfrapp7.
 The social media upload was initially assumed to be the seventh album's cover art.
 This turned out not to be the case.
 The title of the album was confirmed as Silver Eye.
 The first track to be played from the album, titled "Anymore", was premiered on Lauren Laverne's BBC 6 Music show on 23 January 2017.
 Silver Eye was eventually released on 31 March 2017.
 Silver Eye: Deluxe Edition was released on 6 July 2018.
 This was the original Silver Eye album with an additional eight remixes, including a collaboration with Dave Gahan of Depeche Mode on the track "Ocean".